dynamoose/dynamoose/PENDING_CHANGELOG.md

 ```
 - Renamed `Document` to `Item`.
 	- The largest user facing API change is changing `{"return": "document"}` to `{"return": "item"}` and `{"return": "documents"}` to `{"return": "items"}`.
+- Default values are now only applied if the parent object exists.
+For example nested object properties with a default value will only be applied if the parent object exists.
+If this is not what you intended, consider adding a `default` value of an empty object (`{}`) or array (`[]`) to the parent attribute.
 - `dynamoose.logger` is now an async function instead of an object.
 For example, `dynamoose.logger.status()` is now `(await dynamoose.logger()).status()`.
 	- You must also now install the `dynamoose-logger` package in order to use `dynamoose.logger()`, otherwise an error will be thrown.
 - Renaming `seperator` to `separator` in Combine type settings to fix typo.